-LEVEL COMPLETION- you must complete all terms (term=4 weeks) in your level (A1-B1+ are 3 terms each=12 weeks; B2 & C1 are 6 terms=24 weeks) and achieve an average percentage score of 70% or higher on your total Weekly Grade Sheets.
+LEVEL COMPLETION- you must complete all terms (term=4 weeks) in your level (A1-C1 are 3 terms each=12 weeks) and achieve an average percentage score of 70% or higher on your total Weekly Grade Sheets.

-EARLY ADVANCEMENT- you must complete 80% of the given level (10 weeks for levels A1-B1+; 20 weeks for levels B2 & C1) and achieve an average percentage score of 76% or higher on your total Weekly Grade Sheets.
+EARLY ADVANCEMENT- you must complete 80% of the given level (10 weeks) and achieve an average percentage score of 76% or higher on your total Weekly Grade Sheets.
 If you are registered for a shorter time, speak to the Academic Director about another option.